umrysh/feedstail/README.rst

 Why I Have Forked The Project:

 For my purposes I need feedstail to maintain a much larger collection of polled items.
-I was finding that only after a hour I was starting to see articles I had seen previously.
-I have increased the cache from 100 items to 800.
+I was finding that only after an hour I was starting to see articles I had seen previously.
+I have added a command line flag, -c, that will allow you to set the size of the cache.
+I have currently set mine to 800.
 The original README is included below.

 ~Dave Umrysh